clairdl/go-linear-regression/README.md

 # why?
 - i _tried_ to kill two birds with one stone and do **machine learning** in **golang**
-- at least now i understand [why we use python](https://pandas.pydata.org/) for data science :)
+- at least now i understand [why we use python](https://pandas.pydata.org/) for data science :D

 ## Regression in Go (unfinished notes/tut)